 The variety of habitats on the historic estate and at the Center & Gardens appeals to a wide cross section of bird species.
 In two years, more than 130 bird species have been sighted.

-At the historic estate hundreds of tree species allow nesting and roosting for birds as large as Red-tailed Hawks and Great-horned Owls and as small as hummingbirds.
+At the historic estate, hundreds of tree species allow nesting and roosting for birds as small as hummingbirds and as large as Red-tailed Hawks and Great-horned Owls.
 Low-water meadow grasses that replaced 60 acres of turf have become a favorite of ground nesters, while heron, egrets, and waterfowl crowd the lakes and streams during the peak migration.

 See below for the current bird list.
 This list will be updated as new species are identified.

-Free bird walks are offered at the Center & Gardens and require no reservation.
+Free Guided Bird Walks are offered at the Center & Gardens on Friday mornings, November through May, and require no reservation.
 See the Sunnylands Events Calendar for information and a complete schedule.